MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 ### On-premises data gateway configuration

 An [On-premises data gateway](../service-gateway-onprem.md) is used when working with Analysis Services live connections.
 When generating an embed token, with an identity listed, the master account needs to be listed as an admin of the gateway.
-If the master account is not listed, the row-level security is not applied to the property of the data.
+If the master account isn't listed, the row-level security isn't applied to the property of the data.
 A non-admin of the gateway can provide roles, but must specify its own username for the effective identity.

 ### Use of roles